 - Explain how the commonly taught “scientific method” aligns with the setup of a research paper.

 - Describe the processes of science.

-- Given a description of an investigation, determine the type of study it is, the research question, and control and experimental variables, when appropriate.
+- Given a description of an investigation, describe the type of study, the research question, and control and experimental variables, when appropriate.

 An Introduction to the Nature of Science

 To understand what is, just look around you.
 What do you see?
 Perhaps your hand on the mouse, a computer screen, papers, ballpoint pens, the family cat, the sun shining through the window, etc. Science is, in one sense, our knowledge of all that: all the stuff that is in the universe from the tiniest subatomic particles in a single atom of the metal in your computer’s circuits to the nuclear reactions that formed the immense ball of gas that is our sun, to the complex chemical interactions and electrical fluctuations within your own body that allow you to read and understand these words.
 But just as importantly, science is also a reliable process by which we learn about all that stuff in the universe.
 However, science is different from many other ways of learning because of the way it is done.
 Science relies on ideas with gathered from the .

 Given the way that science is often taught—memorizing facts from a thick textbook based on research done decades ago and completing lab activities in which there is one known answer—many students have about what science is and how it works.
 Complete the following interactive to learn more about the real side of science!

 The above quiz mentioned that there really is no one scientific method.
 So why is “the scientific method” so often taught?

 Simply put, it is easier to follow something in an organized, familiar format than to follow along the actual process of any given investigation.
 This is why the standard setup of a scientific article is organized in a similar way as “the scientific method” and likely why it is often taught in grade school (and even college).